A refinement of the Kac polynomials for quivers with enough loops: Introduction

 \begin{cjc}(Kac) If $\,\Gamma$ has no loops, then the constant term of the polynomial $A_\Gamma(\alpha,q)$ is equal to the multiplicity of the root vector $\alpha$ in the Kac-Moody algebra associated to $\Gamma$. \end{cjc}

 This conjecture was again proved by Crawley-Boevey and Van den Bergh \cite{C-V 2004} for indivisible dimension vectors, and by Hausel \cite{TH 2010} for arbitrary dimension vectors.

 Rodriguez-Villegas \cite{FRV 2011} introduced a refinement of Kac polynomials over partitions for the $g$-loop quiver and conjectured that those refined Kac polynomials have non-negative integer coefficients only.
-Rodriguez-Villegas \cite{FRV 2011} also proved a formula for the values of refined Kac polynomials at $q=1$.
-In this paper, we generalize Rodriguez-Villegas' refinement to an arbitrary quiver and show that those refined Kac functions are polynomials in $q$ with non-negative integer coefficients if the quiver has enough loops.
+Rodriguez-Villegas \cite{FRV 2011} also proved a formula for the values of the refined Kac polynomials at $q=1$.
+In this paper, we generalize Rodriguez-Villegas' refinement by defining the refined Kac functions for an arbitrary quiver and show that they are polynomials in $q$ with non-negative integer coefficients if the quiver has enough loops.
 The main tool we use in this paper is a formula for $A_\Gamma(\alpha,q)$ by Hua \cite{JH 2000}, which is recalled here.